“A hurt is at the centre of all addictive behaviours.” Gabor Maté

 Important social, occupational or recreational activities are given up or reduced because of substance abuse.

-The substance abuse is continued despite knowledge of having a persistent or recurrent physiological problem that is likely to have been caused or exacerbated by the substance.
+The substance abuse is continued despite knowledge of having a persistent or recurrent physiological trouble that is likely to have been caused or exacerbated by the substance.

 Risks of addiction